piedoom/portfolio/content/projects/resamplr-animate.md

 # Invisible Tutorials

-Audio plugins are challenging because they require a design that leads the user with little explaination (as nobody wants to read 3 hours of documentation).  k
+Audio plugins are challenging because they require a design that leads the user with little explaination (as nobody wants to read 3 hours of documentation).

 I keep a limited, indicative color pallette that has great contrast.
 I have different shades and highlights of yellow as markers animation.
 Because color sometimes doesn't convey enough information, shape contrast is used.
 For instance, the "diamond" shape indicates a keyframe is present on the current frame.
 This is similar to programs such as After Effects and may be an affordance to some users.
 {{ image(path="plugins/animate-style.png") }}